-Training of practitioners in interpersonal communication skills, including counselling, is crucial to their role in the prevention of FGM/C and the pressure for the elimination of it.
-Health education of communities, civil society organizations, organized community groups, families and individuals on FGM/C issues in a participatory manner is equally important.
-Once health workers have gained sufficient insight into the socio-cultural dimensions of the practice, they would be able to relate the issues in a more sensitive manner.
-Their legitimated roles in the society or communities reinforce their capacity to enable changes towards this issue.
+FGM/C is underpinned by deep-rooted cultural forces which need to be understood in their proper context by health personnel.
+Once health workers have gained sufficient insight into the clinical and socio-cultural dimensions of the practice, they will be able to relate the issues in a more sensitive manner.
+Their legitimated roles in the society or communities reinforce their capacity to enable changes towards FGM/C.